1. Your Investment

 4. What To Look For

 Look for furniture that is sturdy and will last at least 5 to10 or more years.
 No one likes a wobbly desk, quality is essential and durability a must.
-Making the right choices when purchasing could save you time and money down the road in less sick days from your employees.
+Ask for BIFMA durability results as proof that the claims of longevity are true.

 5. Do Your Homework - Investigate